What The Constitution Means To Me

 Directed by Ablan Roblin

 Three actors.
 A million Christmas stories.
 One wildly fast and hilarious mashup that’s part A Christmas Carol, part The Grinch, part Die Hard (because why the hell not?)
-Expect laughs, chaos, and a reminder that the best part of Christmas is finding where you belong — even if it’s just surviving your family’s dysfunctional madness with a drink in hand!
+Expect laughs, chaos, and a reminder that the best part of any holiday is finding where you belong — even if it’s just surviving your family’s dysfunctional madness with a drink in hand!

 Sponsored by: